saleor/saleor-docs/docs/dashboard/configuration/attributes.md

 - Attribute Code - This is used to distinguish between, for example, _shoe sizes_ (36, 37, etc.) and _t-shirt sizes_ (XS, S, etc.).
 Any value you enter in this field will only be used internally; your customers will not see it.
 The attribute code must be a unique value.

 - Catalog Input type for Store Owner - Here you can decide how the attribute values are displayed to the admin in the product management views.
-Available options are: Dropdown (if you can only display one option) and Multi Select (if you can select numerous attribute values).
+Available options are:

+1. _Dropdown_ (you can only display one option)
+2. _Multiple Select_ (you can select numerous attribute values)
+3. _File_ (you can select a specific file, e.g. a graphic file)
+4. _References_ (you can select products or pages)

 :::note
 Only the attributes with the input type (in the Attribute setup page) set to _Dropdown_ may be used as Variant Attributes.